Introducing Site Singing…

 In what ways do heritage sites have ‘many voices’?

 Can vocal encounters with such sites produce new forms of ‘polyphonic’ response, even when working solo?

 How can such responses be used to share, and contribute to, our understanding, experience and interpretation of historical sites?

 This blog was originally created to document my development of site-specific sound works at a selection of English Heritage sites in South West England.
 Through the work, I intended to voice to explore, and reflect on the significance, of historical sites, with the initial aim of creating downloadable sound works for visitors as a form of alternative interpretation – although the parameters of the project have since expanded beyond this into performance, events, exhibitions, collaborations and residency projects.
 Having spent much of my childhood being physically in and around ancient sites and castles, I hope to draw attention to the sensory nature of visiting such sites, and relate this to their overall significance.

-For the phase of the project, I will select some of the less frequented sites in the English Heritage guide book (and beyond), which can be reached by foot and public transport within a day from Bristol.
-I conduct sonic explorations of each site, working directly with the acoustics, and responding to the existing sounds of each site.
+I started by selecting some of the less frequented sites in the English Heritage guide book (and beyond), which can be reached by foot and public transport within a day from Bristol.
+At these initial sites (and at several more since), I conduct sonic explorations of each site, working directly with the acoustics, and responding to the existing sounds of each site.
 Using a simple hand held recorder, I create field recordings of this process, which can then be used to create inital vocal ‘sound sketches’: multi-layered sonic drawings using the voice.
-These form the starting point for developing new compositional possibilities for the singing voice, and will hopefully lead to creating unique auditory responses which will inspire individuals to experience of the sites themselves, as well as bringing the sites to audiences in any locations where the project is presented in interdiciplinary ways.
-My aim is that beyond the streamable / downloadable sound-works which I hope will enhance any visit to these very special places, the project will also eventually expand beyond this, into a music release, and the development of an immersive, semi-composed live performances.
+These form the starting point for developing new compositional possibilities for the singing voice, and will hopefully lead to creating a body of unique auditory responses which will inspire individuals to experience of the sites themselves, as well as bringing the sites to audiences in any locations where the project is presented in interdiciplinary ways.
+My aim is that beyond the streamable / downloadable sound-works which I hope will enhance any visit to these very special places, the project will also expand beyond this, into a music release, and the development of immersive, semi-composed live performances.